MicrosoftDocs/Viva/Viva/connections/create-dashboard.md

 - Create custom views for distinct roles and regions.
 - Generate as many different views as needed to create unique experiences.
-- Ensure the most important content is seen by the intended audience.
+- Ensure the intended audience sees the most important content.

 ### Set the target audiences for a card

-1. If your page is not already in **edit** mode, select **Edit** at the top-right of the dashboard page.
+1. If your page isn't already in **edit** mode, select **Edit** at the top-right of the dashboard page.
 2. Select the card you want to target to one or more audiences, and select the **Edit card** pencil from the toolbar on the left.
 3. In the property pane on the right, under **Audiences to target**, type or search for the audience group(s) you want to target.

     >[!NOTE]
     > If you've selected an audience group that you recently created or changed, it may take some time to see targeting applied for that group.

-4. When a card is successfully audience targeted, you’ll see a **people** icon in the lower-left corner of the card.
+4. When a card is successfully audience targeted, you see a **people** icon in the lower-left corner of the card.

    ![Audience targeting confirmation icon.](../media/connections/audience-targeting-icon.png)

-### Preview your dashboard to see how it will display for different audiences
+### Preview your dashboard to see how it displays for different audiences

 After creating or editing cards on the dashboard, make sure you preview the experience for each audience and on both desktop and mobile devices.
-What you see in *preview mode* approximates how the dashboard will display for certain audiences and devices.
-When you apply audience targeting to cards, you can preview how different people will view the dashboard depending on the audience or device.
+What you see in *preview mode* approximates how the dashboard displays for certain audiences and devices.
+When you apply audience targeting to cards, you can preview how different people view the dashboard depending on the audience or device.
 While in preview-mode, make sure:

 - There aren’t any physical gaps between cards that may appear while previewing different audiences and devices.
 If you see gaps, rearrange cards so that every audience and device will have a high-quality viewing experience.
 - Icons, graphics, and images are easy to identify and understand.